Hokan-Ashir/SFGameDataEditor/README.md

  - Editing skill requirements, i.e how many strength you need to level-up your Heavy Combat Art skill to level 7
  - Editing spell parameters, i.e. how far you can cast your "Fireball" or how many hops can make "Chain Pain"
  - Editing creature common parameters, i.e. how many strength has "Blade Nightmare", how to make Lena/Urias mortal
+ - Editing ARMOR common parameters, i.e. how many strength "Amra's armor" gives you and for how much you can sell/buyout it
  - Creating compact sf-mod files, which stores your modifications
  - Loading sf-mod files created by other users
  - Merging sf-mod files with your GameData.cff files to get modificated data, which you can test in game

 # What it can't do
- - Currently only support for changing Skill-to-characteristics requirements, Spells parameters, Creatures common parameters
+ - Currently only support for changing skill-to-characteristics requirements, spells parameters, creatures common parameters, armor items common parameters
- - Currently NO localization for creature names and races, cause they are too many (in progress)
+ - Currently NO localization for creature names, creature races and items cause they are too many (in progress)
  - No other languages except English, Russian, German and French

 # How to launch it